Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Methods

-It is important to note that the existence of several local minima for the error function hinders the search for a global solution.
-This implies that different values of adjustable parameters may produce similar values of $R^2\sim 1$.
-This disadvantage is called ``lack of identifiability'', a major problem in mathematical models of biological systems \cite{Phan,Munoz,Alahmadi}.
-It is worth mentioning that the lack of identifiability refers to the existence of correlations among the parameters and does not necessarily imply \textit{overfitting}, i.e., redundant parameters in the model.
-For instance, the parameters $\alpha$ and $\beta$ of the LQ model are very identifiable, while Jung's model lacks identifiability, both models having two adjustable parameters.
+We must emphasize that the existence of several local minima for the error function hinders the search for a global solution.
+Thus, different values of adjustable parameters may produce similar values of $R^2 \sim 1$.
+This disadvantage is called ``lack of identifiability'', a significant problem in mathematical models of biological systems~\cite{Phan,Munoz,Alahmadi}.
+It is important to note that lack of identifiability is not the same as \emph{overfitting}.
+Overfitting occurs when a model is too complex and includes parameters that are unnecessary to represent the data accurately.
+For instance, the parameters $\alpha$ and $\beta$ of the LQ model are very identifiable, while Jung's model lacks identifiability despite the same number of adjustable parameters.
 In our model, the lack of identifiability is inherited from Jung's original model.
-To help overcome this problem, we restrict the solution space to parameters that satisfy the thermodynamic prediction described in \cite{DeMendoza}.
+To help overcome this problem, we restricted the solution space to parameters that satisfy the thermodynamic prediction described in~\cite{DeMendoza}.
 This condition improves the identifiability of the parameters in HT but does not fully solve it.
-The thermodynamic condition states that the SLD rate should grow exponentially with treatment temperature, as described in section \ref{HTres}.
+As highlighted in the results section, the thermodynamic condition states that the SLD rate should grow exponentially with treatment temperature.
 Hence, for the Umodel in HT, $r$ is also restricted to depend exponentially on temperature.
-To implement this restriction, the parameters at all temperatures $T$ are optimized simultaneously for each cell line, and the deviation of the function $r(T)$ from a linear fit $\log[r(T)] = b (T-T_g),$ is added to the residuum.
-Moreover, we presumed that the maximum repair rate $q_{max}$ would follow the trend of the inflicted damage.
-Hence, to reduce the ambiguity of the fitted parameters, we similarly imposed the exponential condition on $q_{max}$, for which the model reproduces the experimental data equally well.
-In the combined sequential treatment, heat-induced denaturation of repair proteins is implemented by changing the original rates $r$ and $c$ of the radiation treatment.
-Accordingly, these two parameters are readjusted, forcing the thermodynamic conditions on the new $r$, which should depend exponentially on temperature and linearly on HT treatment time \cite{DeMendoza}.
-In all the cases, the resulting goodness-of-fit is reported by the coefficient of determination $R^2$ with respect to the survival fraction.
-Like other multiparametric optimization methods, the Levenberg-Marquardt algorithm is an iterative procedure that depends on the initial estimate of the parameter set $\left\lbrace \gamma\right\rbrace_0 $ and only converges to the global minimum if the initial estimate is already close to the solution. \\
+Moreover, we presumed that the maximum repair rate $q_{max}$ follows the trend of the inflicted damage.
+Accordingly, to reduce the ambiguity of the fitted parameters, we similarly imposed the exponential condition on $q_{max}$, for which the model reproduces the experimental data equally well.
+To account for these restrictions, the parameters at all temperatures $T$ are optimized simultaneously for each cell line, and the deviation of the functions $r(T)$, $q_{max}(T)$ from linear fits $\log[r(T)] = b (T-T_g)$, $\log[q_{max}(T)] = b^* (T-T^*_g)$, is added to the residuum.
+This way, the parameters $r$ and $q_{max}$ do not have to exhibit perfect exponential dependencies, which would be the case if they are directly replaced by exponential functions with the parameters $b$, $T_g$, $b^*$, and $T^*_g$ in the optimization.
+Instead, matching the fitted $r$, $q_{max}$ with exponential functions in terms of the corresponding coefficient of determination $R^2$ serves as an additional quality control of the model assumptions (see Table~SI.8 and Figures~SI.3, SI.8, and SI.9).\\